Who We Are

 There are six people on the MU IRB, representing a mix of expertise inside and outside of science.

-• Dr. Mark Sheskin (chair) is an Associate Professor of Social Sciences and an expert in self-report and behavioral measures, especially with children.
-He is affiliated with TheChildLab.com at Yale, Lookit at MIT, and large cross-university collaborations to create next-generation infrastructure for online research with families (for more information, see Sheskin et al., 2020).
+• Dr. Mark Sheskin (chair) is a Professor of Social Sciences at Minerva and an expert in self-report and behavioral measures, especially with children.
+He is also involved in cross-university collaborations to create next-generation infrastructure for online research with families (for more information, see Sheskin et al., 2020 and ChildrenHelpingScience.com).

 • Dr. Jon Wilkins (co-chair)